 The Company does not have a policy regarding director attendance at the Annual Meeting, but we encourage each of our directors to attend each Annual Meeting of the Company's stockholders whenever attendance does not unreasonably conflict with the director's other business and personal commitments.
-All nine directors attended the 2021 Annual Meeting.
+All directors then on the Board attended the 2022 Annual Meeting.